terintealexandrin18/cafitiocorner/README.md

 ### General
 - The website has been designed from a mobile-first perspective.
 - Responsive design across all device sizes.
+- Validation messages for various actions such as adding a product to the bag, logging in/logging out, updating the bag quantity, removing an item from the bag, adding a new item andy many more.
+These messages can be closed manually or will disappear after 5 seconds.

 ### Header
 - The header contains the main logo, navigation links, and search product functionality.